-This was the most classic incarnation of the dual nature of the absolute monarchy of the eighteenth century.
-Under his reign, these two facets were typified by Turgot on one side and Calonne on the other.
-The first, a profound thinker as well as a strong personality, genuinely sought to put the state at the service of economic development, to free it from the obstacles that hindered it, and to put into practice the measures that the theoreticians had decided were necessary for maintaining the cohesion of the state and society.
-He refused to let the state administration be exploited in the interests of the court nobility.
+This was His tenure represents the most classic incarnation of the dual nature of the absolute monarchy of the eighteenth century.
+Under his reign, these two facets were typified by , and at his side sat the most classic representatives of these two tendencies: Turgot on one side and Calonne on the other.
+(1) The first, a profound thinker as well as a strong personality, genuinely sought to put the state at the service of economic development, to free it from the obstacles that hindered it, and to put into practice the measures that the theoreticians theorists? had decided determined were necessary for maintaining needed to maintain the cohesion of the state and society.
+He refused to let allow the state administration to be exploited in the interests of the court nobility.
 He abolished the corvée, internal customs barriers, and the guild system, and set industry free from the constraints of regulation.
-He wanted to put the nobility and the clergy at the same level as the Third Estate, and to put public expenditure in the control of an Assembly of Estates.
+He wanted to put tax?
+(2) the nobility and the clergy at on the same level as the Third Estate, and to put subject public expenditure in to the control of an Assembly of Estates.
 These were unacceptable attacks upon "sacred rights."
 Led by the queen, the mass of exploiters revolted against the reformist minister, and Turgot succumbed to the assault in 1776.